 8th Annual Water Conservation Poster Contest

 To promote public awareness about water conservation, the City of Redlands holds an annual water conservation poster contest for children grades 1st-5th in the Redlands water service area.
 Each year, two winners are chosen and used on the labels of the City Bottled water which is available for donation for non-profit organizations within our water service area.
-The theme this year was "Every minute counts, reduce your use".
-Congratulations to Isaiah Sohn and Genevieve McAllister, our 2014 winners!!
+The theme this year was "Reducing Irrigation is the Key to Conservation".
+Congratulations to and Riley Simmons and Jared Dennis, our 2015 winners!!